Christine S. Eatmon, Attorney at Law

 Chris has co-authored family law related manuscripts for Continuing Legal Education for the North Carolina Academy of Trial Lawyers and the North Carolina Bar Foundation.
 Most recently, Chris was a revising editor of the Domestic Violence chapter for the Second Edition of the North Carolina Family Law Marital Claims Book.

-Kimberly Lott, Attorney at Law
+Ashley Prince, Attorney at Law